s-u/rJava/README.md

 R/Java interface allowing the use of Java from R as well as embedding R into Java (via JRI)

-Please visit the [main rJava project page on RForge.net](https://rforge.net/rJava) for details.
+Please visit the [main rJava project page on RForge.net](https://rforge.net/rJava) for details on the project.
+For some FAQs and troubleshooting see below - read before reporting bugs!

 ### Installation